[patch] Allow to ignore tag selection with specific syntax

 PS: The documentation is not updated by this patch.

-#2 Updated by Francois Suter almost 7 years ago
+#2 Updated by Francois Suter about 7 years ago

 - Status changed from New to Needs Feedback